OsmosysSoftware/dev-standards/coding-standards/git.md

 ## 9. Tagging and Releases

 - Use semantic versioning for your projects.
+- In a version number formatted as `MAJOR.MINOR.PATCH`:
+  - Increment the `MAJOR` version when making incompatible API changes.
+  - Increment the `MINOR` version when adding new functionality in a backward-compatible manner.
+  - Increment the `PATCH` version when making backward-compatible bug fixes.
 - Create a tag for each release.
 - Always add release description.